opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 * `s3_select` : S3 Select Configuration.

-* `query_statement` : Provide s3 select query to process the data using S3 select for the particular bucket.
+* `expression` (Required if s3_select enabled) : Provide s3 select query to process the data using S3 select for the particular bucket.

-* `data_serialization_format` : Provide the s3 select file format (csv/json/Apache Parquet) Amazon S3 uses this format to parse object data into records and returns only records that match the specified SQL expression.
+* `input_serialization` (Required if s3_select enabled) : Provide the s3 select file format (csv/json/Apache Parquet) Amazon S3 uses this format to parse object data into records and returns only records that match the specified SQL expression.
 You must also specify the data serialization format for the response.

-* `csv_file_header` : Provide CSV Header example : `use` , `none` , `ignore`.
+* `csv_file_header` (Optional) : Provide CSV Header example : `use` , `none` , `ignore`.
+Default is `use`.

 * `notification_type` : Must be `sqs`.